FizzleDorf/Loopback-Wave-for-A1111-Webui/README.md

 # Loopback-Wave-for-A1111-Webui
 Img2img Loopback with Denoise controls over designated frames.
+This is the original code for Stable Diffusion Webui Versions before the directory changes.

 *Disclaimer: I am not the original author of this script.
 This was originally by an anonymous user on 4chan I came across during my early months exploring animations in SD.
 There is no "official" repo, only the rentry page linked in this README*